-What Is Incident Response (IR)?
+What Is Cybersecurity Incident Response (IR)?

-Setting the framework in an IR plan for your company sets the stage if an incident does occur because you’ll be prepared to tackle the incident with the steps outlined and get back to normal operations in a timely manner.
+Setting the framework in an incident response plan for your company sets the stage if an incident does occur because you’ll be prepared to tackle the incident with the steps outlined and get back to normal operations in a timely manner.
 An IR plan gets all the right people involved from the start, assigns roles, and advises on what to do and at what stage in terms of responding to the attack with your security operations center (e.g., shutting off power to all servers to prevent the attack from growing).

 Why You Need Incident Response

 When a cybersecurity incident is not adequately handled, it can have very damaging outcomes, including data loss, high costs, and harm to your organization’s reputation.
 The time to identify and mitigate threats is of the essence when it comes to outlining an IR plan.
 An organization must understand that the objective is to have a team in place that can quickly mitigate and restore business operations as fast as possible.
-An effective response strategy’s goal is to:
+An effective cybersecurity incident response strategy’s goal is to:

 - Identify the threat.